 Better co-operation is achieved with the help of project management by a combination of factors.
 Clearly defined roles remove confusion, frustration, and delays.
 Planning boosts (cross-)team collaboration: everyone know what is expected of them, who they will be working with, and when.
 There are dashboards and reports that anyone can access to track progress and updates, and employees know how to reach one another should they need help.

-Pro tip: use an online project management tool like Bordio to maximize efficiency and transparency.
+Pro tip: Use an online calendar tool like Bordio and it’s daily schedule maker free or weekly schedule maker free to maximize efficiency and transparency.
 The beauty of a single central tool that is online is the auto-update feature.
 Data is available to everyone 24/7 regardless of location.
-Task owners, project goals, status updates – everything can be checked and reviewed by the team and senior management.
+Task progress, events, workload, – everything is there and can be reviewed on demand.

 #5 Improved efficiency and effectiveness